Soap Opera Hopper Nicolas Coster

 After Ian’s birth Nicolas Coster returned to work in California, and began appearing once again as Lionel Lockridge on Santa Barbara from 1990-1993.
 He remained friends with many of the actors and executives associated with Santa Barbara, including Louise Sorel, A Martinez (Cruz Castillo), and John Allen Nelson (Warren Lockridge), whose wedding in France Coster officiated at.

-During the 1990’s, Nicolas Coster appeared in several movies that included the thriller By Dawn’s Early Light (1990).
+Feature film roles were not quite as frequent during the 1990s, although Coster was in the thriller By Dawn’s Early Light (1990).
 By Dawn’s Early Light starred Powers Boothe, Rebecca De Mornay, James Earl Jones, Martin Landau, Darren McGavin, Rip Torn, Jeffrey DeMunn, Peter MacNicol, and Daniel Benzali.

-From 1993-1995, Nicolas Coster played the new character of Eduard Grimaldi on daytime soap As The World Turns, once again playing a love interest/husband for co-star Eileen Fulton (as Lisa Hughes).
+From 1993-1995, Nicolas Coster played the new character of Eduard Grimaldi on daytime soap As The World Turns, once again playing a love interest/husband for former and now current co-star Eileen Fulton (as Lisa Hughes).

-Several familiar night and daytime soap stars appeared in the dramatic TV movie Hearts Adrift (1996) with Nicolas Coster: Sydney Penny (B. J. Walker on Santa Barbara), Scott Reeves (Ryan McNeil on The Young and the Restless), Kathleen Noone (Claudia on Knots Landing; Ellen Shepherd Dalton on All My Children), Don Murray (Knots Landing), and young actress Julie Benz (Roswell, Buffy the Vampire Slayer).
-That same year, Coster co-starred in the romantic drama TV movie Full Circle (1996) starring Teri Polo, Reed Diamond, Erica Slezak, James Read, and Corbin Bernsen.
+Several familiar night and daytime soap stars appeared in the dramatic TV movie Hearts Adrift (1996) with Nicolas Coster: Sydney Penny (B. J. Walker of Santa Barbara), Scott Reeves (Ryan McNeil of The Young and the Restless), Kathleen Noone & Don Murray of Knots Landing fame, Ellen Shepherd Dalton of All My Children), and young actress Julie Benz (of Roswell and Buffy the Vampire Slayer).

 Episodic television for Nicolas Coster during the 1990’s, although steady, was as a slightly slower pace than previous decades.
-Seniors and baby boomers might remember seeing him on popular series such as Star Trek: The Next Generation, as well as:
+He guest-starred twice on the sitcom 3rd Rock From the Sun with John Lithgow, Kristen Johnston, and Jane Curtin, and could be seen on popular series such as Star Trek: The Next Generation, Law & Order; MacGyver, Matlock, Coach, etc., as well as

 - Jake and the Fatman starring William Conrad (Cannon) and Joe Penny, in an episode with Marcia Cross.